bartkozal/hocus-pocus/docs/defaults.md

 layout: default
 ---

-I prefer to adjust settings listed below per each project.
-List of all variables is available under `sass/_defaults.sass`.
+The most common project defaults are listed below.
+All available settings you can find under `sass/_defaults.sass`.

 ```sass
 $color-ui: $color-silver